YunchuZhang/Image-based-Object-Detection-System-for-Self-driving-Cars-Application/README.md

 The Goal of this project: Detect and track 4 different objects includes vehicle, pedestrian, cyclist and traffic lights (labeled as 1, 2, 3, 20).
 And I have done some things below:

- Base on Deep learning (Mxnet) to implement object detection and tracking system on self-driving car system
+ 1.Base on Deep learning (Mxnet) to implement object detection and tracking system on self-driving car system

- Based on given dataset and Yolo algorithm to construct special neural network model and update a new loss function
+ 2.Based on given dataset and Yolo algorithm to construct special neural network model and update a new loss function

- Utilize GPU for training and tune parameters to converge and optimize the result
+ 3.Utilize GPU for training and tune parameters to converge and optimize the result

- Optimize feedforward inference network and realize object detection and tracking in real time on camera
+ 4.Optimize feedforward inference network and realize object detection and tracking in real time on camera

 (In the future) Move the system to robots for avoiding obstacle